one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

     - See the guides linked in [Basic Installation Steps](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310#basic-installation-steps) below

 ### Notes:
-  - There appears to be some variances with this model.
-With some models, there can be an issue with booting MacOS after the initial install completes.
-This is only known to affect some i3 models but is possible it can affect i5 models as well.
-I'm unsure how to check for the difference at this time.
   - You will need to generate your own SMBIOS for the attached config.plist - Use the MacBookAir7,2 profile
      - Use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) to do this
   - Keyboard backlight is controlled with left ctrl + alt + brightness keys (F6/F7).
 There are 7 stages, including off